 Morse purchased the Knowles cottage, just behind Osceola Lodge, in 1914 primarily to serve as a guest house.
+Today it houses the offices for the Winter Park Historical Association.
 Several other prominent Winter Park families owned the house, including the Robert L. Bigelow family, before and after the Morse family period of ownership.
 Morse made Osceola Lodge his permanent residence in 1915 and died there in 1921.
 His second wife, Helen Hart Piffard, whom he married in 1911, lived in the house until she died in 1929.

 The Morse Foundation completed the exterior restoration of Osceola Lodge in the spring of 2006.
 The 12-month, $1.3 million project returned the house to its appearance at the time Morse renovated it around 1905 and stabilized its condition so that the house can stand for many more years as a memorial to Morse’s legacy.
 The project also included the restoration of the adjacent Knowles cottage.